-Among Russian Pianists, An Abiding Love For A Show-Stealing American
+Among Pianists In Moscow, An Abiding Love For A Show-Stealing American

 Music Makers

-Among Russian Pianists, An Abiding Love For A Show-Stealing American
+Among Pianists In Moscow, An Abiding Love For A Show-Stealing American

 The 15th Van Cliburn International Piano Competition, which takes place every four years, begins later this spring in Fort Worth, Texas.
 For the past six weeks, judges have been traveling the world to hear potential competitors audition.
 One notable stop is Moscow — where the American pianist for whom the contest is named stunned the world 59 years ago, winning the International Tchaikovsky Competition at the height of the Cold War.